Rags to Riches: How Mark Fleddermann Turned $4 into $65,000

-Some time later, the official police investigation revealed the driver of the other car had suffered a heart attack, died instantly, and then sloped downward towards the floor and hit the accelerator.
+Sometime later, the official police investigation revealed the driver of the other car had suffered a heart attack, died instantly, and then sloped down towards the floor and hit the accelerator.
 The car with the dead driver slammed into Fledderman’s vehicle while traveling at over 100 mph.

 The crash impact was devastating.
 Fledderman’s leg was nearly severed off.
 He had broken bones and several cuts and bruises.
 He was unconscious for weeks.
 Fleddermann almost didn’t make it.